 If you’re not hearing back at all that usually indicates either you’re applying to roles that aren’t a good fit or your resume isn’t conveying your qualifications.
-Check out this blog for tips on how to make your resume stand out.
+Check these tips for updating your resume and how to make it stand out.
 Also, ask for friends, families, and mentors to review your resume.

 And seek out honest conversations.
 Be vulnerable and ask people you trust whether or not you're applying for things you're under-qualified for.